Primary, Extended Day, Afternoon Montessori Program for Young Children and Before and After Care 2 1/2 through Kindergarten

 “The most important period of life………..is the first one, the period from birth to age six,” said Dr. Montessori “For that is the time when man’s intelligence itself, his greatest implement, is being formed.”

-The Primary Program is designed for children ages 2 ½ through 6.
+The Primary Program is designed for children ages 2 ½ through 6 years old.
 Due to the sequential nature of the activities, the Primary Program is designed to cover a three to four year period.
+We offer half-day, full-day and extended day programs for a mixed age group of 2.5-6 year old.

-The Extended Day Program is an all day program designed for children of ages primary child to broaden experiences and to internalize and strengthen desired skills.
+The Extended Day Program is an all day program designed for Primary children to broaden the experiences and to internalize and strengthen desired skills.
+The Extended Day Program is designed for children who do not nap.
+These children continue activities in the classroom until 3:00 pm.

 The Afternoon Montessori Program for Young Children enables children who are not yet ready for Extended day, to rest and then resume Montessori lessons during regular school hours.

 The Before and After School Program is available to all children enrolled at the Montessori School.
-The Day Care hours are from 6:30 a.m. to 6:00 p.m.
+Before and After Care hours are from 6:30 a.m. to 6:00 p.m.
 See the Before and After School Program section for further details.

 The programs prepare children for life.
 At this age, children actively learn at a tremendous rate, a stage Dr. Maria Montessori called “the period of absorbent mind”.
 Our programs emphasizes independence and self-sufficiency.